 Round 8: CONSISTENCY

-With screen printing winning once again, this has been a truly back and forth battle.
+While screen printing is leading once again, this has truly been a back and forth battle so far.
 DTG has a big opportunity to catch up this round because it’s all about consistency.

 Not many things in life are truly consistent, but when it comes to printing a run of T-shirts, we want them to look identical.